Skip to main content

 CVE-2026-25143: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in chainguard-dev melange

 CVE-2026-25143 is a high-severity OS command injection vulnerability in chainguard-dev's melange tool versions 0.
 10. 0 to before 0.
 40. 3.
-The vulnerability arises from improper neutralization of special shell characters in the patch pipeline, allowing attackers who can influence patch-related inputs to execute arbitrary shell commands on the build host.
-Exploitation requires the attacker to control inputs such as series paths or patch filenames, commonly possible in CI environments or build-as-a-service setups.
-The flaw allows injection of shell metacharacters like backticks, command substitutions, semicolons, and pipes, leading to full compromise of the build process privileges.
-This vulnerability has been patched in version 0.
-40.
+It arises from improper neutralization of special shell characters in the patch pipeline, allowing attackers who can influence patch-related inputs to execute arbitrary shell commands on the build host.
+Exploitation requires user interaction but no privileges and can lead to full compromise of the build environment.
+The issue is fixed in version 0.
+40. 3.

 Potential Impact